 - We are committed to comprehensive professional education standards.
 This is reflected by our program’s continuous accreditation since 1977 from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).

-- Our national certification exam pass rate is 96 percent for first-time takers over the past 5 years (read a summary of our pass rate compared with the national average).
-We continually strive for a 100 percent pass rate, which we accomplished with the classes of 2014 and 2016.
+- Our national certification exam pass rate is 98 percent for first-time takers over the past five years.
+Read a summary of our pass rate compared with the national average (pdf).
+We continually strive for a 100 percent pass rate.

-- The overall job placement of our students is outstanding – especially in Wisconsin, in primary care and in areas of medical need.
-For example, 72 percent of our 2015 graduates work in Wisconsin and 33 percent of them practice in primary care.
-In addition, in 2012-2015, graduate placement in Health Professional Shortage Areas increased from 9 percent to 36 percent.
-Our goal continues to be clinical employment of 100 percent for our graduates with 30 percent practicing in medically underserved areas or populations and 40 percent employment in primary care.
+- The overall job placement of our students is outstanding – especially in Wisconsin and in primary care.
+100 percent of the 2018 graduates are employed as PAs, 63 percent of them work in Wisconsin, and 28 percent of them practice in primary care.
+Our goal continues to be clinical employment of 100 percent for our graduates and 40 percent employment in primary care.

 - Our program's goal is to ensure graduation of all matriculated students.
-Our program has had just 1 percent dismissal over the past 5 years.
+Our program's dismissal rate is one percent over the past five years.

 What our students say